The Homeowner’s Guide to Preventing Frozen Pipes

 When winter comes, many homeowners face a common problem — frozen pipes.
-A frozen pipe is more than just an inconvenience.
-If not addressed promptly, it can burst, leading to costly repairs and severe water damage.
+If not addressed promptly, a frozen pipe can burst, leading to costly repairs and severe water damage.
 So, how do you prevent frozen pipes?
 Below, you will find some practical tips from our experienced Mount Vernon plumbers that will keep your plumbing system well-protected throughout the season.

 Why Do Water Pipes Freeze?